stinaan/Simply-Shop/README.md

 3) Fill in the Dockerfile with the following information:

 FROM java:8

-WORKDIR /

-ADD simplyshop.jar simplyshop.jar

-COPY application.properties application.properties

 EXPOSE 5000

-CMD java -jar simplyshop.jar -Dspring.config.location=application.properties
+ADD target/simplyshop.jar simplyshop.jar
+ENTRYPOINT ["java","-jar","/simplyshop.jar"]

 4) Generate jar by right clicking the entire project and clicking Run as “Maven Install."
 5) Run docker.